randyrektor/obs-gameshow-overlay/README.md

 ## Development

 - Backend code is in the `src` directory
-- Frontend code is in the `client/src` directory
+- Frontend code is in the `client-new/src` directory
 - The application uses TypeScript for type safety
 - Material-UI is used for the user interface
 - Socket.IO handles real-time communication

+For deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).
+For event logging and DaVinci Resolve integration, see [LOGGING_GUIDE.md](LOGGING_GUIDE.md).

 ## License